lingui/js-lingui/docs/tutorials/react.rst

    Compiling message catalogs…
    Done!

 What just happened?
-If you look inside ``locales`` directory, you'll see there's a new file for each locale: ``<locale>.js``.
+If you look inside ``locales/<locale>`` directory, you'll see there's a new file for each locale: ``messages.js``.
 This file contains compiled message catalog.

 Let's load this file into our app and set active language to ``cs``: